 Grief is all around us — all day, every day.
 We need to name our grief, call it out and let others know we are grieving.
 We need to support and hold each other and allow for space to grieve in our workplaces.

-Building an inclusive culture goes beyond building a workforce that reflects the communities we serve every single day.
+culture goes beyond building a workforce that reflects the communities we serve every single day.
 It’s about allowing each of us to bring into to work with us our struggles, and allowing us the space to heal at work.